OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose-windows.md

 MASTER_KEY=U9ZrQR98uLXyz4CXJzUuCA==
 ```

 Run the same `docker-compose` command as provided above and Docker will detect that the changes only impact the the Octopus container.
 It will then stop and recreate only the Octopus Server, leaving the SQL Server running as-is.
 For further information about the additional configuration of the SQL Server container consult the appropriate [Docker Hub repository information](https://hub.docker.com/r/microsoft/mssql-server-windows-express/) pages.
-It is generally advised however, to not run SQL Server inside a container for production purposes.
+It is generally advised, however, to not run SQL Server inside a container for production purposes.

 ## Octopus Server and Tentacle